apache/kylin/website/_docs15/howto/howto_use_restapi.md

 since: v0.7.1
 ---

-This page lists all the RESTful APIs provided by Kylin; The base of the URL is `/kylin/api`, so don't forget to add it before a certain API's path.
-For example, to get all cube instances, send HTTP GET request to "/kylin/api/cubes".
+This page lists the major RESTful APIs provided by Kylin.

 * Query
    * [Authentication](#authentication)